Self-employment tax (SE tax) is a social security and Medicare tax primarily for individuals who work for themselves. It is

 Generally, resident aliens must pay self-employment tax under the same rules that apply to U.S. citizens.
 Nonresident

-aliens are not subject to self-employment tax.
+aliens aren’t subject to self-employment tax.
 However, residents of the Virgin Islands, Puerto Rico, Guam, the Commonwealth

 of the Northern Mariana Islands, or American Samoa are subject to self-employment tax, as they are considered U.S. residents

 for self-employment tax purposes.
-For more information on aliens, see Publication 519, U.S. Tax Guide for Aliens.
+For more information on aliens, see Pub.
+519, U.S. Tax Guide for Aliens.

 Are you self-employed?